-If you explore the city in depth, you’ll realize that Venice has a number of different canals, which are connected to various islands and make up this charming city.
+If you explore the city in-depth, you’ll realize that Venice has a number of different canals, which are connected to various islands and make up this charming city.
 Here, I am going to talk about the largest one i.e. Grand Canal.
-The most beautiful part about this canal is that is somewhat like a river that flows from one side of the city to the other, and passes through the center that looks like a large S bend shape.
+The most beautiful part about this canal is that it is somewhat like a river that flows from one side of the city to the other, and passes through the center that looks like a large S bend shape.

-Another fantastic thing about this monumental canal is that there are more than 170 buildings are present on the banks of the canal and is considered an important waterway since long.
+Another fantastic thing about this monumental canal is that there are more than 170 buildings are present on the banks of the canal and is considered an important waterway for long.
 To get the best experience, you can walk along the canal’s sections, appreciate all those wonderful buildings, and see the water traffic in Venice.

 Many people believe that Piazza San Marco may be more renowned, but Ponte di Rialto (Rialto Bridge) is the true heart of Venice.
-It is oldest of the four bridges spanning the Grand Canal connecting the San Polo and sestieri of San Marco.
-Since its first construction as a pontoon bridge in the 12th century, it has been revived several times and today it attracts huge number of tourists every year in the city.
+It is the oldest of the four bridges spanning the Grand Canal connecting the San Polo and sestieri of San Marco.
+Since its first construction as a pontoon bridge in the 12th century, it has been revived several times and today it attracts a huge number of tourists every year in the city.